Mesotherapy – Dermal Fillers with Hyaluronic Pen

 - Hyaluronic Mesotherapy is an extremely safe treatment and is extremely rare to develop an allergy.

-At the end of the day, no treatment is entirely safe!
+No treatment is entirely safe!
 Even a microblading artist can injure a client’s eye if they are not careful enough.
 The Hyaluronic Pen is generally safer than traditional injectables in many aspects.
-As most terrible issues with injections occur from blocked blood vessels in case proper care is not taken while performing the procedure.
-The Hyaluron Pen is a much safer alternative than traditional injections as the liquid used is less thick and dense, thus, the risk is much smaller.
+Most terrible issues with injections occur from blocked blood vessels if proper care is not taken while performing the procedure.
+The Hyaluron Pen is a much safer alternative than traditional injections as the liquid used is less thick and dense.
+Thus, the risk is much smaller.
 Additionally, Since the procedure is needle-free and non-invasive, the effects and risks are also likely to be smaller.

 Before & After Mesotherapy